-Toposar® (There may be other brand names for this medication)
+Toposar® (There may be other names for this medication.)

 How is it Administered?

-This drug is used to treat cancers of the lung, testicles, bladder, prostate, and stomach, as well as lymphomas, leukemia, brain tumors; and sarcomas, among others.
+Etoposide IV treats cancers of the lung, testicles, bladder, prostate, and stomach, as well as lymphomas, leukemia, brain tumors, and sarcomas, among others.

 How Does it Work?